 Rock Island County health officials report 17 new COVID-19 cases

 ROCK ISLAND CO., Ill.
-(KWQC) - The Rock Island County Health Department announced 17 new COVID-19 cases on Thursday, bringing the total number to 1,139.
+(KWQC) - The Rock Island County Health Department reported 17 new COVID-19 cases on Wednesday, bringing the total number to 1,265.

 The number of deaths stands at 30.